 The future museum displaying the Crown Jewels and other pieces from the royal collection

 The back, which looks like a ruin but is actually the uncompleted part, is currently being given a modern extension, in order to become a museum displaying the Royal Treasure and the Crown Jewels, which is one of the world’s largest collections of its kind.
-It’s scheduled to open between late 2021 and early 2022, but in the meantime, the interior remains open for visits and occasionally adds temporary exhibits of contemporary art.
+It’s scheduled to open in the summer of 2021, but in the meantime, the interior remains open for visits and occasionally adds temporary exhibits of contemporary art.

 The Throne Room is one of the highlights of the interior